-As we discussed on Thursday, autonomy is necessary for personal growth.
+As discussed in this post, autonomy is necessary for personal growth.
 It’s great to have time and space to ourselves.
 There are moments in which we all know that ignoring the need to recharge would be a terrible idea!

-Moreover, taking time to do our “own thing” once in a while can actually benefit us and make us appreciate our relationships with our partners more!
-If we work or play apart for a bit, we have a chance to miss each other and feel extra glad to reunite.
+Moreover, taking time to do your “own thing” once in a while can actually benefit you and make you appreciate your relationships more!
+If you work or play apart for a bit, you have a chance to miss each other and feel extra glad to reunite.
 (Added bonus: something new to talk about!)

-On the other hand, as we all know, too much space can be destructive.
+On the other hand, too much space can be destructive.
 And a sign of underlying problems.
-Whether space is created out of fear of losing ourselves or each other, out of mistrust or insecurity about our relationships, self-isolation rarely ends well, and the barriers we build to protect ourselves usually end up hurting everyone involved.
+Whether space is created out of fear of losing yourself or each other, out of mistrust or insecurity about your relationship, self-isolation rarely ends well, and the barriers you build to protect yourselves usually end up hurting everyone involved.

-The fear that we can’t provide our partners with all that we “should” is another common source of barrier-building.
+The fear that you can’t provide your partner with all that you “should” is another common source of barrier-building.
 Rifts are made out of guilt and resentment, which in turn spring forth from misconception.

 Remember: No one can provide their partner with everything.
 A single person can’t fulfill another’s every need.